preludetech/tutorial-getting-git/tutorial/11-practical-creating-and-merging-branches.md

 git push --set-upstream origin feature/contact_page
 ```

-Now make another change to your contact.html file.
+Now make another change to your `contact.html` file.
 For example you might want to add your social media handles.

-Eg:
+My page might look like this:

 ```
 <!DOCTYPE html>